jlab/algorithm_vxdetector/README.txt

             -> not usable on PCs where these programms are saved somewhere else -Currently only the single most probable region is shown.
-            -> Modify in a way that reads spanning multiple regions are shown correctly -Programm filters out all fastq files that contain "_R2_" -> Is that the universal way of declaring reverse Reads?
+            -> Modify in a way that reads spanning multiple regions are shown correctly -Adding other functions such as primer verification or making the programm more efficiant
-        -Current Output is csv
-        -Adding other functions such as primer verification or making the programm more efficiant